Ichirō Matsui: Governor of Osaka

 After Tōru Hashimoto decided to step down as governor of Osaka prefecture in order to run as mayor of Osaka city in an effort to advance his plans of merging the two entities, Matsui ran for the governor position to replace him.
 Matsui was elected to the post in the November 2011 election.

 In June 2012, Kyozo Isohi, a homeless and unemployed man recently released from jail, stabbed two passersby to death in Shinsaibashi with a kitchen knife.
-Isohi told police that "he was frustrated at having no home and no job prospects, and that he didn’t want to live anymore".
+Isohi told police that "he was frustrated at having no home and no job prospects, and that he didn't want to live anymore".
 Matsui made a controversial remark during a press conference, stating the attacker should have just killed himself instead of harming others.

 Matsui was re-elected to a second term in the Osaka "double election" of November 2015, scoring an overwhelming victory over his challengers.

 Mayor of Osaka

-In 2019 Osaka mayoral election, Matsui defeated his opponent, Akira Yanagimoto, and was elected 21st Mayor of Osaka.
+In the 2019 Osaka mayoral election, Matsui defeated his opponent, Akira Yanagimoto, and was elected 21st Mayor of Osaka.
 This is the second person who has experience as governor of Osaka Prefecture to become the mayor of Osaka, after Toru Hashimoto.
 In addition, it is the first time since Kunio Hiramatsu that a person who has worked in a private company has been appointed Mayor of Osaka.
 Matsui has announced his planned retirement from politics in April 2023.

 Personal life

-Matsui is married with one son and one daughter.
+Matsui is married and the father of one son and one daughter.